AnantNagarajHegde/Nerva/README.md

-# 🧠 Stress Detection using TinyML on ESP32
+# 🧠 Emotion Detection using TinyML on ESP32

 This project detects human stress levels using physiological sensor data (e.g., ECG, EDA, Heart Rate) and deploys a trained machine learning model on an ESP32 microcontroller using TinyML.